mockery/mockery/docs/reference/expectations.rst

 Declares the method as belonging to an order group (which can be named or numbered).
-Methods within a group can be called in any order, but the ordered calls from outside the group are ordered in relation to the group, i.e. you can set up so that method1 is called before group1 which is in turn called before method 2.
+Methods within a group can be called in any order, but the ordered calls from outside the group are ordered in relation to the group, i.e. we can set up so that method1 is called before group1 which is in turn called before method 2.